kahhongt/kahhongt.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Kah Hong.
+I am Kah Hong!
+I am currently a Data Scientist based in London/Singapore.
 I am interested in Bayesian Modelling, optimisation and analytical solutions to inference problems across consumer technology, social sciences, and the financial markets.

 ### Contact
 I can be contacted at kahhong.tai[at]gmail.com

-### Site Details
+### Site
 This website template was forked from [academicpages](https://academicpages.github.io/), which in turn was forked from [minimalmistakes](https://mmistakes.github.io/minimal-mistakes/).